norswap/autumn/doc/A4-basic-parsers.md

 - `str("b").at_least(1)`
 - `str("c").repeat(6)`

-`Around` matches a series of repetition of a subparser (the *around* parser), separated by another parser (the *inside* parser).
+`Around` matches a series of repetitions of a subparser (the *around* parser), separated by another parser (the *inside* parser).
 The canonical example is parsing comma-separated lists.
-It also enables specifying whether a trailing repetition of the inside* parser should be allowed, as some language allow trailing commas in comma-separated lists, for instance.
-Just like `Repeat`, a minimum or exact number of repetition (of the *around* parser) can also be specified.
+It also enables specifying whether a trailing repetition of the inside* parser should be allowed, as some languages allow trailing commas in comma-separated lists, for instance.
+Just like `Repeat`, a minimum or exact number of repetitions (of the *around* parser) can also be specified.

 Construct with [`rule#sep`], [`rule#sep_trailing`] and [`rule#sep_exact`].